BeLeap/SSTF/SSTF.md

     3. PT -> Increase Precison of CFG
         1. CFG? -> When compiled??
 The node can be linked?
             1. if node can't be linked is linked : Decide the execution is attack!
+        2. More Precison == Comsume More time when compile